-How to deal with negative body image in summer
+How to deal with negative body image in the summer

 Derrian Bradder, 25, has struggled with negative body image over her weight and shape for most of her life.